MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/data-residency-eu-geo.md

 > Yammer data residency in the EU Geo is in Preview.
 Once Preview is finished:
 > - The country you enroll in Office 365 from will determine which Geo your network is associated with.
-> - For a new Yammer Enterprise network, Microsoft will store Yammer message bodies and files in legacy Yammer Groups at rest only in the Yammer Enterprise network Geo.
+> - For a new Yammer Enterprise network, Microsoft will store Yammer message bodies and files in legacy Yammer Groups at rest in the Yammer Enterprise network Geo.
 > - Files in Office 365 Connected Groups will be stored in SharePoint Online per your SharePoint Online data residency policy.

 ## Features not available for Yammer Enterprise networks in the EU Geo